Beloth/Ostston-Work/Notes/Next Session.md

 * Tries to contact the party but the connection is weak.

 "Salamander S...
 Can you ... me"
-"You must .. . distance..... was not designed as.... device" "I can't .... your location"
+"You must .. . distance..... was not designed as.... device"
+"I can't .... your location"
 "Something or  .... must .. blocking"
 "Add ... of. ... power to it to... the connection"

 "Ok, I've got a rough location.
-You appear to be somewhere around the South Western Edge of Blackpine forest" "What have you found.
-I take it the portal is linked to there" "The city is under martial law.
+You appear to be somewhere around the South Western Edge of Blackpine forest"
+"What have you found.
+I take it the portal is linked to there"
+"The city is under martial law.
 The cultists had infiltrated alot deeper than we feared and it took a while for the guard to get organised.
 Thank the gods that Lord Tarafrey had leant the city some of his guard.
 The death toll would have be greater without them."

 "We are still unsure of their reasons.
-Several are being questions now but they appear to be fanatics and would rather die" "Do you have any information?"
+Several are being questions now but they appear to be fanatics and would rather die"
+"Do you have any information?"
+"The immediate threat seems to have been neutralised."

-"I'm forbidden by a binding oath to enter Blackpine unless something is directly threating Ostston" "You'll need to get to the edge of the forest before I can help you get back"
+"I'm forbidden by a binding oath to enter Blackpine unless something is directly threating Ostston"
+"Find out as much as you can but get to Ironhill in 2 weeks.
+That's the soonest 1 of my asosicates can be there to get you back"

 ### Next morning